ora0600/confluent-rbac-hands-on/labs/Lab4.md

     --prefix
 ```

-Use KSQL cli and try with peter again (it should work now):
+Use KSQL cli and try with peter again.
+Peter is member of eagle_team (it should work now):
 ```bash
 ksql -u peter -p peter http://localhost:8088 ksql> show topics;